 Post-sowing rolling is essential.
 It helps compress the soil, keeping more moisture in the seedbed.
-It also helps seed-to-soil contact and the best chance of successful germination.
+Rolling also helps seed-to-soil contact and the best chance of successful germination.

 Pest attacks are more prevalent with an autumn reseed.
 The following points all help reduce the risk of an attack:

-- Killing off an old sward effectively and removing dead thrash
+- Killing off an old sward effectively and removing dead trash

 - Allowing sufficient time between spraying and cultivation

 - Preparing a good seedbed in the best growing conditions for a new reseed